cbjsankar/scripts/README.md

-# scripts
+# Scripts
+1. Leap year check in BASH
-leapyear.sh is bash script can be used for the checking the year is leap year or not
+leapyear.sh is bash script can be used for the checking the year (specified in yyyy) is a leap year or not